kos-conf/restaurant-recommender-application/README.md

   --output-format stdout
 ```

 The output of this command will contain Kafka and Schema Registry API connection properties that we will use in the next section.
+Please make sure you copy and keep in your notes.

 ## Produce reviews